 - To retain data for a set time, enter the number of days, from 0 to 36,500:

 - Gmail, Groups, and Chat messages—days from when the message was sent.

 - Drive—days from when the file was either created or last modified.

-Vault immediately starts the process of purging data that exceeds the retention coverage period as soon as you submit a new rule.
+Vault immediately allows services to purge data that exceeds the retention period when you submit a new rule.
 This can include data users expect to keep.
 Do not continue to the next step until you're sure the rule is configured correctly.

-- Choose the second option to expunge all messages and files.
-This includes data that's in users' inboxes and Drives.
+- To expunge all data, choose the second option.
+This rule can expunge data that's in users' inboxes and Drives.
 It also includes data that has already been deleted.

 - What happens after you set default retention rules: Unless a custom rule or hold applies, data is preserved according to the default retention rule.

 - What happens when a user deletes a message or file: The message or file is removed from that user's account.
 However, when the default retention rule or a custom rule applies, the message or file is still available in Vault for the remainder of the retention period.
 Deleted messages and files retained by Vault don't count against the user's storage quota.